hirzi/LSD/README.md

 	print(combined_estimate)

 #  vii) Calculate deviation from neutral expectations
-  Following estimation of neutral posteriors, we may then calculate the departure of window parameter estimates from neutral expectations, via lsd_scan.R (NEED TO UPDATE).
+  Following estimation of neutral posteriors, we may then calculate the departure of window parameter estimates from neutral expectations.
+This can be performed via lsd_scan.R.
+Note that modifications to the script (reflecting defined paths and file naming scheme) is required.

 #  viii) Visualise results
-  To visualise the results, we run lsd_blotter.R (NEED TO UPDATE), which outputs a Manhattan plot of loci under selection and, if conditioned on joint (e.g. reciprocal migration) parameters, the asymmetry of the joint posterior for each loci.
+  To visualise the results, we can generate a Manhattan plot of loci under selection and, if conditioned on joint (e.g. reciprocal migration) parameters, the asymmetry of the joint posterior for each loci.
+An example plotting script is provided (lsd_blotter.R)

 <img src="https://github.com/hirzi/LSD/blob/master/Example_ManhattanPlot.png" width="1000">